 Part 4: November 18 | 1:00–2:15 p.m.
 ET

 HyFlex (hybrid-flexible) courses provide an effective method to serve classroom-based students and online students in the same course with the same instructor.
 HyFlex courses usually provide students with the choice of attending scheduled classroom meetings or online meetings (asynchronous and/or synchronous) on a regular basis, allowing student choice in participation mode and preparing institutions for instructional continuity if classroom access is not possible.
 Well-designed HyFlex courses can provide a rich learning environment that improves and enhances the class experience for all students, whether online or in the classroom.

-NOTE: You will be asked to complete assignments in between the course segments that support the learning objectives stated below.
-You will receive feedback and constructive critique from course facilitators during the breakout portions of the course segments.
+NOTE: You will be asked to complete assignments in between the Learning Lab segments that support the learning outcomes stated below.
+You will receive feedback and constructive critique from course facilitators.

 - Identify the opportunities and needs in your setting for HyFlex approaches

 - Use the recommended design framework and process for building and implementing a HyFlex course to create an initial high-level design plan

 - Plan for evaluating the impact of this approach on student learning and other metrics of interest in your context

 Brian Beatty, Associate Professor of Instructional Technologies, Graduate College of Education, San Francisco State University

 Cathy Littlefield, Professor & Faculty Chair, Business, Peirce College